Chart Color Schemes

 Inala is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Inala has one of the highest population percentages born overseas, at 48.9%, with 57.9% speaking a language other than English at home.
-Christianity is the predominant religion in Inala, practiced by 44.7% of its residents.
-Buddhism is notably overrepresented, comprising 14.9% compared to the Greater Brisbane average of 8.7%.
+Inala has one of the highest levels of cultural diversity in Australia, with 48.9% of its residents born overseas and 57.9% speaking a language other than English at home.
+Christianity is the predominant religion in Inala, making up 44.7% of the population.
+However, Buddhism is notably overrepresented, comprising 14.9% compared to the Greater Brisbane average of 8.7%.

 Frequently Asked Questions - Diversity